adamsoliev/bearblog/intro-sql/blogpost.md

 <!-- /////////////////// -->
 ### <a id="window-functions" href="#table-of-contents">WINDOW FUNCTIONS</a>

 A window function performs a calculation across a set of rows that are somehow related to the current row.
 It's similar to an aggregate function, except that it does not collapse rows into a single result.
-It operates on rows of the "virtual table" produced by the query's FROM clause as filtered by its WHERE, GROUP BY, and HAVING clauses if any.

-General form:
+Its general form:
 ```sql
 FUNCTION_NAME(arguments) OVER ( [PARTITION BY ...]
 [ORDER BY ...]
 [ROWS/RANGE/GROUPS ...] )
 ```